rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 memory-optimized tables.
 -	The system procedure **sp\_rename** now works on in-memory tables and natively-compiled modules.
--	There is no longer a limitation of eight indexes on memory-optimized tables.
+-	The limitation of eight indexes on memory-optimized tables has been eliminated.
 -	Memory-optimized filegroup files can now be stored on Azure storage.

 ### Security enhancement

-You can now grant, deny, or revoke permissions on database scoped credentials such as CONTROL, ALTER, REFERENCES, TAKE OWNERSHIP, and VIEW DEFINITION permissions.
+You can now grant, deny, or revoke permissions on database-scoped credentials such as CONTROL, ALTER, REFERENCES, TAKE OWNERSHIP, and VIEW DEFINITION permissions.
 Also, ADMINISTER DATABASE BULK OPERATIONS is now visible in **sys.fn\_builtin\_permissions**.